Serial (podcast): Funding

 Serial's launch was sponsored by Mailchimp, a frequent podcast advertiser, and salaried staff positions were initially funded by WBEZ.
 Admitting the podcast was funded from This American Life's budget during the launch, producer Koenig noted that Serial would eventually need to generate its own funding.
 She said, "Everyone's saying 'It's podcasting!
 It's internet!
 Of course there'll be money somewhere.'
 We're not exactly sure yet."
 Dana Chivvis, another producer, observed that, since the industry is still in its infancy, a business model for podcasting has yet to be established.

 Towards the end of the first season, producers asked for public donations to fund a second season.
 Within a week, the staff of Serial posted an announcement that a second season has been made possible by donations and sponsorship.

 In July 2020 Serial Productions (the company behind the Serial podcast) was acquired by The New York Times.
 Techcrunch reported that the deal was valued at $25 million and noted that Sarah Koenig and Julie Snyder would become Times employees as a result of the sale.

 Reception

 Season 1 (2014)

 The first season of Serial was both culturally popular and critically well received.
-Serial was ranked at No. 1 on iTunes even before it débuted, leading iTunes rankings for over three months, well after the first season ended.
+Serial was ranked at No. 1 on iTunes even before it debuted, leading iTunes rankings for over three months, well after the first season ended.
 It also broke records as the fastest podcast ever to reach 5 million downloads at Apple's iTunes store.
 David Carr in The New York Times called Serial "Podcasting's first breakout hit."
 The Guardian characterized it as a "new genre of audio storytelling".